Library News Archive From November 2025

 Sara Alfageeh | Wahab Algarmi | Kiara Brinkman | Sean Chiki | Angela Dalton | Hugh D’Andrade | Shani Ealey | Jessica Fong | Laura Gao | Mel Gillman | Diego Gomez | Dr. Rebecca Hall | Morgan Hampton | Chinaka Hodge | Maia Kobabe | Isabella Kung | Briana Loewinsohn | Katie Longua | Jon Macy | Lee Marrs | Thien Pham | Rita Sapunor | Jason Shiga | Dean Stuart | Mychal Threets | Dimitrea Tokunbo | Booki Vivat | Julia Wertz | Gaia WXYZ | East Bay BIPOC Cartoonists

-More than 30 artists and creators will be vending!
+Plus: More than 30 artists and creators will be vending.

 Urbanrezlife's Solo Show

-Opening reception with the artist: Monday, November 10th, 5pm, Central
+Opening reception with the artist : Monday, November 10, 5 pm, Central

-The exhibit at Central includes Urbanrezlife's art exhibited on Alcatraz from 2019-2025 which has been seen by over five million visitors as well as art pieces created exculsively for the library.
+The exhibit at Central includes Urbanrezlife's art exhibited on Alcatraz from 2019-2025, seen by over five million visitors, as well as art pieces created exclusively for the library.

 Central's 1st Ever Chess Tournament